SadeeqB/Networtkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 5. Documentation
 I learned that documenting commands, configuration, screenshots, problems, and solutions is an important part of a professional cybersecurity project.

-🔐 SWCURITY AND ETHICAL USE:
+🔐 SECURITY AND ETHICAL USE:

 This laboratory is intended strictly for education purposes only.